(Last Updated On: 22nd February 2019)

-As far as I know there’s no Edinburgh city dedicated film tour.
-Using my list below however, you can be your own tour guide.
+There’s are a few dedicated film tours of Edinburgh you can take, but if you’re more of a DIY tourist, using my list below you can be your own tour guide.
 If you’re a big enough fan of the films here, you can even recreate those very scenes you love so much, just maybe skip this first one below.

 Funnily enough, one of the most well known films (and books) of the 1990’s to be set in Edinburgh was filmed largely in Glasgow.
 Oops.